RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

       - An appellate court cannot adjust a sentence unless it first makes an explicit finding that the original sentence was manifestly inadequate.
       - Sentencing factors should relate to the individual offender, be it Aboriginal or non-Aboriginal —
         - generic and systemic factors such as incarceration statistics are not relied upon.
-        - In sentencing, full weight should be given to an offender’s deprived background, regardless of the intervening years and offences.
+        - In sentencing, full weight should be given to an offender's deprived background, regardless of the intervening years and offences.
   - Laws violated
     - Section 60A(1) makes it an offence to assault a correctional officer while the officer is acting in the execution of his or her duty.
     - Section 33(1)(b) makes it an offence to cause grievous bodily harm to a person with intent to cause harm of that kind.